AdityaSingh2005/Real-Time-Chat-Application-Using-ReactJs-Firebase/README.md

-# Real Time Chat Application Using ReactJs Firebase 📲
+# Real Time Chat Application 📲

 ## About
 <p>A real-time chat application built with React.js and Firebase.</p>